top-comengineer/woo-store-vacation/readme.txt

 5. Displaying a notice at the top of shop archive pages

 == Changelog ==
+= 1.3.9 =
+* Updated language file.
+* Removed minimum date from the datepicker module.
+* Bail early, in case the store closing request is for an administrative interface page.

 = 1.3.8 =
 * Updated language file.
 * Multiple code standards improvements.